crosswalk-project/crosswalk-test-suite/doc/Web_Test_Suite_Packaging_Guide.md

 # Web Test Suite PackagingGuide

-Version 1.0

-Copyright © 2014 Intel Corporation.
-All rights reserved.
-No portions of this document may be reproduced without the written permission of Intel Corporation.

-Intel is a trademark of Intel Corporation in the U.S. and/or other countries.

-Linux is a registered trademark of Linus Torvalds.

-Tizen® is a registered trademark of The Linux Foundation.

-ARM is a registered trademark of ARM Holdings Plc.

-\*Other names and brands may be claimed as the property of others.

-Any software source code reprinted in this document is furnished under a software license and may only be used or copied in accordance with the terms of that license.

 #1.
 Overview

 This document is intended for developers or testers who need to pack web test suites.